-Prerequisites: HB401-404, Two of OM501-504
+Prerequisites: OM501-504

 This course will further explore advanced topics on herbs and formulas, including classical formulas, Korean herbal medicinal classics, as well as modern applications of advanced formula theories and constructs, including Pharmacognosy.
 Students will be engaged in advanced analyses and practical application of herbs and formulas in modern settings.
 This course may be repeated with different topics.